CDCgov/phdi-azure/docs/execution-guide.md

 |||M^Married||4880776||||N^NOT HISPANIC OR LATINO^HL70189||N||US^United States of America^ISO3166_1||||N|||20080110015014+0315|||||||
 ```

 If you would like, feel free to confirm that this is the case by inspecting the file directly in the text editor of your choice.
-Below are steps on how to run a VXU message through the pipeline.

 ### Overview
 This how-to guide is divided into 3 sections: